nicusX/etcd-terraform-ansible-aws-sample/README.md

 # Provisioning etcd cluster on AWS using Terraform and Ansible

 The goal of this sample project is provisioning AWS infrastructure and installing a [etcd](https://coreos.com/etcd/) AH cluster.

-The infrastructure is not completely *production ready*, but close to it:
+The infrastructure is not production-ready, but get close to it.

+Infrastructure includes:

+- AWS VPC
 - HA setup, using separate Availability Zones for different nodes
 - 3 etcd nodes cluster
-- etcd nodes located in an internal subnet, not directly reachable from the Internet
+- subnet separation between AZ, and between private (containing etcd nodes) and public subnets.
-- etcd client access through a load balancer
+- etcd exposed to the Internet through a AH load balancer
-- Internal nodes managed through a *bastion*, using SSH multiplexing
+- Internal nodes managed through a *bastion* node, using SSH multiplexing
 - Realistic firewall rules (Security Groups)

 Known simplifications: